imkaruna/summer-reading-log/README.md

 ### Install Guide

 This is a Web App and the best way to see the App in action would be to clone the application.

+`bundle install`
+`rake db:migrate`
+`rake db:seed`
+`rails s` to start the Rails server
-Once cloned, browse into the application directory where you've downloaded it and run a local server using rails server.
-Now on your browser go to http://localhost:3000/.
+Now on your browser go to http://localhost:3000/

 If everything works you should see the application's front page.